 May Act As A Stimulant

 Fennel oil may act as an emmenagogue, galactagogue, and diuretic due to a single property, which is its stimulating quality.
 Being a stimulant, it may promote all the activities going on inside the body.
 It might stimulate the brain and neural activity, nervous system, secretions from endocrine and exocrine glands (including the secretion of milk, sebum, sweat, tears, urine, and discharges during menses), digestive system, and excretory system.
-This stimulating effect may also help overcome fatigue, dizziness, and depression.
+This stimulating effect may also help overcome fatigue, and dizziness.

 May Keep Stomach Healthy